SLP Youth Board: Action Toolkit

 Actions speak louder than words.
 We not only advocate for much-needed change, we also take concrete action ourselves.
 Starting from emailing representatives, to organizing protests, the SLP Youth Board is ready to be the bridge to any kind of possible change.
 Want to get involved?

-• Get out there and vote or if unable to, motivate someone else of age to do it.
+• Get out there and vote! if you’re too young to register, motivate someone else of age to vote.

 • Repost movement card links that are there to help and usually contain many different effective outlets.